-At my high school library, I thumbed through a book I had recently discovered: a collection of biographical sketches of world authors.
+At my high school library, I was thumbing through a book I had recently discovered, a collection of biographical sketches of world authors.
 And there I saw that rugged, handsome man again.
 I learned that Hemingway wrote about such things as hiking and fishing in rural Michigan; driving an ambulance amid the horror of World War I; bullfighting in Spain; boxing; and deep-sea fishing―things that I knew had the potential to interest me.
 I learned that Hemingway was honored: he had won something called the Pulitzer Prize and another thing called the Nobel Prize in Literature.
 I learned that he wrote in a revolutionary style.
 And, most intriguing of all, I learned that, despite his huge success, he killed himself not long before I discovered him.
-(Teenagers, of course, are fascinated by suicide.)
+(Back then, teenagers, of course, were fascinated by suicide; today, tragically, it has too often gone beyond frivolous “fascination.”)
 So I bought the Hotchner book.
 It engrossed me.
 It was the first book of its size that I had enjoyed reading from cover to cover.

 Then, from the same library, I checked out a book by Hemingway himself: the novel A Farewell to Arms.
 I marveled at the ease of reading and understanding Hemingway’s simple sentences written in standard English.
 No Huckleberry Finn this!
-I was completely absorbed by the narration of the novel’s protagonist, the American Frederick Henry: his descriptions of the war-torn Italian countryside, his comical friendship with the Italian Rinaldi, and, most of all, his evolving love affair with the Englishwoman Catherine Barkley, which ended in sublime tragedy (tragedy coming in a close second to suicide in the teenager‘s ravenous imagination).
+I was completely absorbed by the narration of the novel’s protagonist, the American Frederick Henry: his descriptions of the war-torn Italian countryside, his comical friendship with the Italian Rinaldi, and, most of all, his evolving love affair with the Englishwoman Catherine Barkley, which ended in sublime tragedy (which teenagers also love).
 This was the kind of prose I found enjoyable.
 This was the kind of story I liked.
 These were the kind of characters that interested me.
 After Farewell, I read Hemingway’s The Fifth Column and the First Forty-Nine Stories.
-Then I read To Have and Have Not, imagining, during the cold of a New Jersey winter, the delicious warmth of the novel’s Caribbean setting.
+Then I read his To Have and Have Not, imagining, during the cold of a New Jersey winter, the delicious warmth of the novel’s Caribbean setting.
 I couldn’t get enough of Hemingway, and I eventually read my first full-length, scholarly biography: Carlos Baker’s groundbreaking book about the author.